JoshLambertUW/SendtoPhoneExtension/README.md

 ## Deployment

-If you would like to host the extension yourself, you will need:
+If you would like to host the extension yourself, you will need to:

 1. Create a new Chrome extension in the Chrome Web Store Developer Dashboard
 2. Replace the key in manifest.json with your new public key